-- For CalPERS members: On the December 2017 experience study of the California Public Employees Retirement System using data from 1997 to 2015, except for a different basis used to project future mortality improvements.
-The representative mortality rates were those published by CalPERS adjusted to back out 15 years of Scale MP 2016 to central year 2015 before being projected forward as described below. - For CalSTRS members: On the December 2016 CalSTRS experience study report.
-The representative mortality rates were those published by CalSTRS in the 2016 study before projection; we applied the mortality improvement described below.
+For CalPERS members: From the December 2017 experience study of the California Public Employees Retirement System using data from 1997 to 2015, except for a different basis used to project future mortality improvements.
+Representative mortality rates were those published by CalPERS adjusted to back out 15 years of Scale MP 2016 to central year 2015 before being projected forward.

+For CalSTRS members: On the December 2016 CalSTRS experience study report.
+The representative mortality rates were those published by CalSTRS in the 2016 study before projection; applying the mortality improvement described below.